Rehabilitated Vulture Helped by Green Chimneys Featured on Animal PlanetApril 6, 2020

 Even though our Farm & Wildlife Center is temporarily closed to the public to mitigate the spread of the Coronavirus, animal care never falters.
 Staff is safely ensuring the needs of our permanently injured wildlife, as well as birds in rehabilitation, are met.
 You can help maintain the quality of animal care by making an online donation today.
 Show your support or wildlife rehabilitation now

-Green Chimneys’ renowned Farm & Wildlife Center is home to nearly 200 animals, including 50 birds of prey.
+Green Chimneys’ renowned Farm & Wildlife Center is home to over 300 animals, including 50 birds of prey.
 An Andean condor; Griffon vulture; numerous hawks, falcons, owls and several crows are under the care of expert wildlife staff.
 Spring always brings large numbers of fledgling birds that need care, and the goal is to return them to the wild as soon as possible.
 The students of the Green Chimneys School have some special needs of their own and through the rehabilitation and care of these animals, they learn compassion, encouragement, and the true meaning of stewardship.